yourbasic/func/README.md

 })
 ```

+The generic implementation of the `degree` function iterates
+over the *n* potential neighbors and calls the `edge`function
+for each one to check if it really is a neighbor.
-In this case, it's trivial to compute the degree more efficiently.
+In this case, it's trivial to compute the degree more efficiently:

 ```go
 g.degree = func(v int) int { return 2 }
 ```

-It's also easy to define a much more efficient `visit` function.
-For example like this.
+The generic implementation of the `visit` function also visits
+all potential neighbors.
+This can of course be done much more efficiently:

 ```go
 g.visit = func(v int, a int, do func(w int, c int64) bool) (aborted bool) {